natir/iitiiri/paper/paper.md

 # Method

+## Implicite Interval Tree building

 Bedtk method are based on binary search tree (BST), a BST can be construct by sort array of interval, each node of tree is an element on array and index of element in array can use to infere tree topology.

+If we have an array of $2^{K+1} - 1$ element:
+- tree have K + 1 levels
+- level of a node, // TODO
+- left child node index, $index - 2^{level-1}$
+- right child node index, $index + 2^{level-1}$
+- parent node
+- root of tree is at index $2^K - 1$

+// TODO add plot of BST example

+Node of tree store interval information and `max_end` value that correspond to maximal end of interval in subtree of this nodes.

+## Implicite Interval Tree queryng

+## Interpolate Index building

+## Interpolate Index queryng

 # Result